scalacenter/course-management-tools/docs/workflows.md

 of smaller steps.
 This may simplify the process of merge conflict resolution if these arise during the completion of the interactive rebasing process.

+> Note: In each step of the execution of the interactive rebasing process,
+> after merge conflicts have been resolved, the state of the linearized
+> repo is fully functional, i.e. one can run the code, run tests, and have
+> the project loaded in an IDE.

 Note that during the interactive rebasing process, the code can be loaded in an IDE to assist in the rebasing process and to test the changes.